OpenWaterFoundation/owf-tstool-timesheetscom-plugin/doc-user-mkdocs-project/docs/datastore-ref/TimesheetsCom/TimesheetsCom.md

 To convert `timesheets.com` data to time series requires joining customer name, project name, and user last and first name to create unique time series identifiers.
 The project hours are then summed in the time series to provide a history of work activities by customer, project, and user (employee).
+Only time series combinations with hourly data values greater than zero result in a time series that is shown in TSTool.

 The TSTool main interface browsing tool displays joined information in the time series list to select time series.
 The ***Data type*** and ***Time step*** are general filters implemented for all datastores and the